 5. Evolve the digital culture in your organization

 The laboratory digitalization process is a strenuous, comprehensive, and costly task.
 A change at such scale is impossible without a shift in culture.
-The culture change is the very basic ingredient of the digitalization, the driving force behind its adoption and will be your legacy for the upcoming years/decades.
+The culture change is the very basic ingredient of digitalization, the driving force behind its adoption, and will be your legacy for the upcoming years/decades.